playauraai/Rhaegal-Pro/README.md

 ---

-## ≡ƒöÉ Security & Privacy
+## 🔐 Security & Privacy

-- Γ£à Local analysis (no data sent to cloud by default)
+- ✅ Local analysis (no data sent to cloud by default)
-- Γ£à Optional Claude 4.5 integration (encrypted)
+- ✅ Optional Claude 4.5 integration (encrypted)
-- Γ£à No telemetry or tracking
+- ✅ No telemetry or tracking
-- Γ£à Open-source & auditable
+- ✅ Open-source & auditable
-- Γ£à Educational use disclaimer included
+- ✅ Educational use disclaimer included

 ---

-## ≡ƒôê Performance
+## 📈 Performance

 | Operation | Time | Accuracy |
 |-----------|------|----------|